ebrown-cs3280-sum-19/ChapterNotes/Chapter1Notes.md

     * automatic memory management and more.
 * The program compiled into Microsoft Intermediate Language (MSIL)
 * Then the MSIL is compiled into machine code for a particular platform when the code executes.
 (JIT - Just In Time Compiler)
 * This scheme (like java) allows for platform independence.
-Onces the code is written in can be executed on many different types of computers without modification.
+Once the code is written in can be executed on many different types of computers without modification.
 * .NET framework must be installed on a computer for a program to run
 * Language Interoperability - components written in different .NET languages can be combined into one unified program.
 * .NET languages